oldschoolgg/oldschoolbot/SETUP.md

 - Delete these folders: node_modules, dist.
 - Your IDE may need to be ran with admin privileges.
 - Installing python may be needed if you see errors with dependencies.
+- "yarn.psl cannot be loaded because running scripts is disabled on this sytem"
+   - run this command in a terminal: `Set-ExecutionPolicy Unrestricted`